 - Furthermore, in the final session shown in our chart, the early morning market fall was halted by this support zone once again.

 - Let’s rewind a little back to the Congestion Zone found in the middle of the second session.
 Naturally, we projected a potential support and resistance zone with it as well.

 - The final session opened near this zone and affirmed its relevance.
 However, it failed quickly as a support zone.

 - However, the zone made a clear show of its power as resistance.

-As a market moves sideways, trading volume is concentrated within a price band.
-This high volume price band then forms a potential support or resistance zone.
+As a market moves sideways, trading volume is concentrated within a tight price band.
+This high volume price band then forms an effective support or resistance zone.

 #2: Congestion Zones For Trade Exits

 While sharp reversals are striking, most trends do not reverse sharply.
 They tend to drift sideways before pulling back or reversing completely.